-No Unauthorized Recording
+No Recording Policy

-Only the instructor may record class sessions.
-Unauthorized recording of online class meetings is not allowed, to include screen shots that include identifiable information of any person in the session.
+Recording of online class meetings is not allowed.
 Not only is the delivery of course content the intellectual property of the instructor, but students enrolled in the course have privacy rights.
 Unauthorized recording and distribution of online courses may violate federal law.